-Susan Richards Johnson is regionally recognized for her expertise in the area of historic preservation and architecture.
-As a Women-Owned Business, she has owned and operated her architectural practice since 1987.
-Susan specializes in historic rehabilitation, restoration, building assessment and survey and adaptive re-use projects.
-She has successfully consulted on numerous significant National Register and National Historic Landmark properties throughout Missouri and Kansas.
-Her extensive knowledge includes every phase of the architectural practice from planning and project management, to design and client collaboration through construction administration.
+Susan Richards Johnson is regionally recognized for her expertise in historic preservation and architecture.
+Susan founded Susan Richards Johnson Associates, a Women-Owned Business in 1987.
+Susan specializes in historic rehabilitation, restoration, building assessment and survey, and adaptive re-use projects.
+She has successfully consulted on numerous National Register and National Historic Landmark properties throughout Missouri and Kansas.
 She enjoys her work and has lectured on historic preservation and design related issues.
 Susan is passionate about our culturally and architecturally significant historic properties and believes in the value of preserving our heritage while planning for future growth and development.

 Claire Ashbrook, AIA, LEED AP BD+C